Sabvl67/FamilyBloom/README.md

 # AlbertaHealth
 Hackathon for AlbertaHealth
-Family Therapy App (FFT Integration)
+Family Bloom App (FFT Integration)

 ## Project Overview
 This project aims to integrate FFT (Functional Family Therapy) principles into a user-friendly application, enhancing family communication, conflict resolution, and overall well-being.
 The app will include features for scheduling appointments, tracking progress, and providing personalized support based on FFT methodologies.